-Romão de Sousa Foundation, in collaboration with CRC-W – Católica Research Centre for Psychological, Family and Social Wellbeing, is delighted to present the Fourth International Mental Health Meeting of Romão de Sousa Foundation on the 5th and 6th of November 2021 and Associated Events:
+Romão de Sousa Foundation is delighted to present its Fourth International Mental Health Meeting on the 5th and 6th of November 2021 and Associated Events:

 The theme of the Meeting is “From Symptoms to Stories: epistemological revolution(s) in mental health care”